Home » Nursing Care Plans » Nursing Diagnosis » Hyperthermia & Heat-Related Illnesses Nursing Diagnosis & Care Plan

 Causes of hyperthermia

-Here are some factors that may be related to hyperthermia and fever:
+Here are some factors that may be related to hyperthermia:

 • Excessive heat exposure.
 A common cause of hyperthermia, this occurs when an individual is exposed in hot weather, being in a hot environment.